 Improving the quality and quantity of your traffic has huge impact on your website conversion rates, sales or leads, and its vital you gain insights into traffic performance and optimize the major sources.

-For example, you may find your email traffic isn’t as much as you had hoped for or isn’t converting well, so you should optimize your email marketing campaigns soon.
-Same goes for your paid search and SEO too.
+You should also look for traffic sources that seem low or missing from the top 10 channels.
+For example, you may find your email traffic source isn’t as high as you had hoped for or isn’t converting well, so you should optimize your email marketing campaigns as soon as possible.

 Use the mobile overview report for tablet/mobile insights

-Mobile traffic is bigger than ever before, often accounting for over 20% of total website traffic – and these visitors have very different needs due to smaller screen sizes, and often convert much lower than regular website traffic.
+Mobile traffic is bigger than ever before, often accounting for over 40% of total website traffic depending on your type of website – and these visitors have very different needs due to smaller screen sizes, and often convert much lower than regular website traffic.

-To understand your mobile traffic, and its performance, you need to check your ‘mobile overview’ report.
+To understand your mobile traffic, and its performance, you need to check your ‘mobile overview’ report (found under Audience > Mobile > Overview).
 Here you need to see just how high your traffic levels are for both mobile and tablet devices, and see what the conversion rate for each is.
-If conversion rate is much lower for any, you need to check your website on that device for key issues and fix immediately.
+If conversion rate is much lower for any, you need to check your website on that device for key issues and fix them immediately – in particular ensure you have a mobile optimized version of your website.

 Check the exit pages report to find problematic pages